National Poetry Month (April)

-Discover your inner poet with activities and displays throughout the library, and join us for an inspiring performance by Chris Lee and Colleen O’Brien of PoetryMusic on April 30 at 1pm.
+Discover your inner poet with activities and displays throughout the library in April, and join us for an entertaining performance by Oregon Cowboy Poet Tom Swearingen on April 15 at 1pm as part of our Curiosity Cafe series.

 Tom Swearingen tells stories of the people and land of the American West through original cowboy poetry that is often inspired by his own experiences and observations from the saddle.
 Some are humorous, others serious, and all entertaining.
 Tom brings his stories to life with rhythm and rhyme and a storytelling style that makes him a popular performer not only at cowboy gatherings and horse camps, but at libraries, historical centers, and wherever else you find folks who appreciate the cultural heritage of the West.